eisukeesaki/oauth2-login-system/docs/issues.md

                                 Node is single threaded
                         basic mechanism
-                            act as front-end server for Node web server deployment automation
+                            act as front-end server for Node web server ?containerization
+                    ?containerize application
+                        ?
+                            ?Dockerization
+                            ?docker-compose
+                    understand
+                        what problem it solves
+                deployment automation
                     automatically pull from GitHub-repository
                         on Git push from development environment to GitHub repository